josepaludo/djangoforum/README.md

 # forum

 **forum** is a web application that allow users to interact with each other by sharing posts, engaging in conversations in the post reply session and gathering in groups.
-It is built on Django 4.2 and stylized with Bootstrap 5.3.
+It is built on Django 4.2, stylized with Bootstrap 5.3 and implements PostgreSQL as its database.

+You can access **forum** right now!
+Just click [here](https://djangoforum-production.up.railway.app/).

 ## Features

 - Built with the Django 4.2, a powerful and popular Python framework for building web applications.
 - Styled with Bootstrap, a widely-used CSS library that provides a range of customizable components and styles for building modern web interfaces.
+- Integration of PostgreSQL, a robust and scalable database system, for efficient data management and retrieval.

 With **forum** you can: